 I offer warm and practical support to help you better understand your emotions, thoughts and behaviour, to discover and enhance your strengths, and to learn new skills and strategies to move beyond the difficulties you face.

-While confronting our struggles and challenges can be uncomfortable, I believe these times are also a valuable opportunity to learn more about ourselves, giving us the freedom to make the changes we wish to see in our lives and enhance our overall sense of well-being.
+While confronting our struggles and challenges can be uncomfortable, these times are also a valuable opportunity to learn more about ourselves, giving us the freedom to make the changes we wish to see in our lives and enhance our overall sense of wellbeing.

-I am trained in a variety of evidence-based therapeutic frameworks, including Cognitive-Behavioural Therapy (CBT), Mindfulness, Dialectic Behaviour Therapy (DBT) and Motivational Interviewing (MI).
+I am trained in a variety of evidence-based therapeutic frameworks, including Cognitive-Behavioural Therapy (CBT), Acceptance & Commitment Therapy (ACT), Dialectic Behaviour Therapy (DBT) and Motivational Interviewing (MI).
 I work with you to adapt different therapeutic tools and techniques to best suit your needs, depending on your personality, preferences and the concerns you would like to address.

 Registrations and Professional Memberships

 - Accredited Supervisor Drug and Alcohol Practicioners' Association Aotearoa New Zealand (DAAPANZ)

 - Postgraduate Diploma in Counselling Psychology

 - Master of Health Science in Psychology (First Class Honours)